April 19-21, 2022

 Every day, we advocate for legislation that fulfill the Council’s legislative priorities by building relationships with legislators and their staff.
-Advocacy Days is a chance for you to hear about these efforts and learn how you can get involved with the important issues facing people who are blind or visually impaired in Wisconsin.
+Advocacy Days is a chance for you to hear about these efforts and learn how you can become an effective advocate on the important issues facing people in Wisconsin who are blind or visually impaired.

 You can view and download our legislative briefing documents covering Civil Rights, Education, Employment, Healthcare, Transportation, and Accessibile Absentee Voting.
 More information on these issues and other policies can be found on our Advocacy page.

 “I am inspired each year to attend the Council’s Advocacy Day because I never wish to pass up the chance to begin to build a relationship with a legislator or member of staff.
 Additionally, it is important to bring the Council’s legislative priorities forward to key personnel who may not have considered state programs and services from a blind/visually impaired person’s perspective.”